regality/double-under/README.md

 var foo = __('foo');

 foo.set('double', 'decker');
-// baz is now propogated to every
+// double is now propogated to every
 // process on every machine

 // you only have to use set the first time foo.double = 'under'; // this works
 ```

 ## TODO